13 (Black Sabbath album): Recording

 On 2 June 2012, Osbourne told NME that Black Sabbath had written "about 15 songs so far."
 He also said that 2013 was a good clue as to what the album would be called.
 The band returned to the studio to continue work on the album on 20 August 2012.
 An interview that October confirmed the title of one of the new songs, "God Is Dead?".
 On 12 January 2013, Black Sabbath announced that the album would be called 13 and was expected to be released in June.
 It was also announced that drummer Brad Wilk of Rage Against the Machine and Audioslave joined in during the recording sessions to complete the drum tracks for the album.
+In his autobiography, Osbourne revealed Clufetos was present during the development process but Rubin pressured the band into recording with another drummer.
+He suggested Ginger Baker before Wilk was brought into the sessions.

 In a January 2013 interview at NAMM, which took place at the Anaheim Convention Center in Anaheim, California, Butler stated that 13 was not the final title of the album and it would possibly be changed; however, this turned out not to be the case.
 The band released a brief documentary on their time in the studio via YouTube in February 2013.
 In it, the group stated that they felt excited to work with producer Rubin and emphasized their desire for a "raw" sound.